elunna/nerfhack-changelog/README.md

 * Croesus can move other monsters out of his way (Evil)
 * Ixoth can berserk.
 Speed raised to 20, AC raised from -1 to -4, stronger claw attacks.
 * Ixoth gets poison resistance (Evil)
-* Lord Surtur can berserk
+* Lord Surtur can berserk, jump, and cast mage spells.
+* Lord
 * Cyclops can berserk
 * The Master Assassin is poison resistant (xnh)
 * The Master Assassin is stronger, faster, sees invisible, resists sleep, and gets one additional attack.